Artwork Page for Executioner's Sword

 Execution by decapitation was generally reserved for the nobility during the Middle Ages and Renaissance.
 Although the axe was favored in England, for centuries swords were used throughout Central Europe.
 The blades were often etched with moralizing inscriptions and designs representing Justice (as here), the gallows, the rack, or the Crucifixion.
 By the early 1700s swords were no longer primarily used in Europe for executions, but they still functioned as symbols of power.
 This sword was probably ceremonial for a formal procedure or procession.

-Steel-bladed executioner's sword, a cross-shaped sword with a rectangular blade.
-A rectangle of cursive text (see "Inscriptions") extends directly below the hilt, flanked by filigree.
-Below stands a representation of Justice, a nude woman with a sword in her left hand and scales in her right.
+A steel-bladed executioner's sword, a cross-shaped sword with a rectangular blade, features a rectangle of cursive text (see "Inscriptions") that extends directly below the hilt, flanked by filigree.
+Below stands an upside-down representation of Justice, a nude woman with a sword in her left hand and scales in her right.
 The brass hilt has a yellow glint save for the handle around which wraps dark, spiral copper wire.

 Executioner's Sword